Gluten-Free Diet Review

 - Frozen green beans, peas

 Is there evidence that going gluten free if you are not intolerant has any health benefits?
-No. In fact, many experts recommend those who do not have celiac disease or a gluten sensitivity should not go gluten free unless they are knowledgeable enough about how to do it correctly and have met with a nutrition expert to go over a specific diet and supplement plan.
+No. In fact, many experts recommend those who do not have celiac disease or a gluten sensitivity should opt out of gluten free diets unless they are knowledgeable enough about how to do it correctly and have met with a nutrition expert to go over a specific diet and supplement plan.

 Foods that contain gluten, such as whole grains, are foods recommended by the USDA because they contain essential nutrients such as vitamins and minerals.
-So if you decide to go gluten free and end up cutting out grains without knowing how to add those nutrients back into your diet, your long term health will probably suffer.
+So if you decide to go with a gluten free meal plan and end up cutting out grains without knowing how to add those nutrients back into your diet, your long term health will probably suffer.
+And, although you may experience gluten free diet weight loss, it will likely come with a nutritional price tag.

 Also, note that above we mentioned ‘healthy’ gluten-free options you can add into your diet.
 Does this mean products that are gluten free are unhealthy?
 Yes; many of them are.
 Foods that normally contain gluten are often highly processed in order to remove the gluten, which also removes most of the nutrients from those foods.
 So if you think going gluten free will help you eliminate processed foods from your diet, you aren’t wrong – but you need to learn to make smart choices when shopping.